-In this course, we watch French language films, examine their directors and actors, view excerpts of the films to analyze the themes and language, and learn vocabulary and expressions related to a specific film and to cinema in general.
+In this course, after watching French language films, we will examine their directors and actors, analyze the themes and language, and learn vocabulary and expressions related to a specific film and to cinema in general.
 Each class includes an open discussion in French and English.

 Class meets Wednesday night (see dates below) at 6:45 p.m. online on Zoom.

 Please find below the list of dates and films for this semester.
 For more information, please contact Manon Bellet at firstname.lastname@example.org

 Mercredi le 9 juin – Wednesday, June 9